anna-m-b/music-library-api/README.md

 }
 ```

-And if the id sent in the request doesn't match with any entries in the database the response should be a 404 and in the response body:
+And if the artist id sent in the request doesn't match with any entries in the database the response should be a 404 and in the response body:

 ```
 {
-    "error": "Artist or field not found",
+    "error": "Artist not found",
-    "requestedArtist": null

 }
 ```

-If the id is correct, but the field sent is not, the response will include the requested artist, in this way you know that it's the field that was incorrect:
+If the id is correct, but the field sent is not, the response will include the requested artist, in this way the available fields can be checked.

 ```
 {
-    "error": "Artist or field not found",
+    "error": "Field(s) given not found",
     "requestedArtist": {
         "id": 9,
         "name": "New name",